10up/component-accordion/README.md

 Create a new instance by supplying the selector to use for the accordion and an object containing any necessary callback functions.

+Callback functions can pass an object as the first argument that contains the accordion header, link, and content.

 ```javascript
 import Accordion from '@10up/component-accordion';